letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 default](https://tools.ietf.org/html/rfc5280#appendix-A.2).
 Implicit encoding uses fewer bytes than explicit encoding.

-AUTOMATIC TAGS is the same as IMPLICIT TAGS, but with additional property that tag numbers (`[0]`, `[1]`, etc) are automatically assigned in places that need them, like SEQUENCEs with optional fields.
+AUTOMATIC TAGS is the same as IMPLICIT TAGS, but with the additional property that tag numbers (`[0]`, `[1]`, etc) are automatically assigned in places that need them, like SEQUENCEs with optional fields.